advaith1/willm/README.md

 - `This site!`

 ### Discord Sever
-Check out my Discord server for some fun which can be found out [discord.me/whas](https://discord.me/whas)!
+Check out my Discord server for some fun which can be found at [discord.me/whas](https://discord.me/whas)!

 ### Main Authours